govindkumit/ecommerce-end-to-end-qa/README.md

 Test coverage
 Regression status
 High-risk areas
-Release risks
+Outstanding release risks

-The objective is to provide meaningful quality information to support release decision-making.
+These indicators help provide a clear view of product quality and support release decision-making.

 🚦 Release Readiness

-Release readiness is assessed based on:
+Release readiness is assessed using factors such as:

 Test execution status
 Critical functionality coverage